leeange/DSPPUX-Checklist/README.md

      my audience are able to do, e.g. if they can download tools on their own or if they need help.)

-   ☐ My design incorporates universal features. (e.g. The connotations of
+   ☐ My design incorporates universal styles. (e.g. The connotations of
      icons, interpretations of signs and colors across cultures, etc.)

    ☐ My design is culturally sensitive. (e.g. It considers cultural taboos of the user group.)

 | Tips 		    |
 | ------------- |
 | *Contextual Concerns:*      |
 | [a] Local connectivity and internet environment varies dramatically from place to place, country to country.
 If you can not test it in the field, ensure you have trusted representatives in your network to gather local test results.|

  ##### Practicality Concerns

-☐ I have reviewed the types of technology\ies local people are using.
+☐ I have reviewed the types of technologies local people are using.

 ☐ I have a device — similar to that of the intended users — that I can test with.